openpharma/rbqmR/README.md

 <img src="man/figures/README-unnamed-chunk-7-1.png" width="100%" />

-We can see that the trial breeched a warning limit.
+We can see that the trial breached a warning limit.
 When did this first happen?

 ``` r